ArranZeyuWang/Aspect-Ratio-Selection/README.md

 Code and dataset of paper “Image-Based Aspect Ratio Selection” accepted by IEEE InfoVis 2018 and "Is There a Robust Technique for Selecting Aspect Ratios in Line Charts?" accepted by IEEE TVCG 2018.

-## Papers and Videos

-Please refer to the following websites for our papers and videos: http://yunhaiwang.net/bankto45/RobustAspectRatios.html and http://yunhaiwang.net/infovis18/dbar/index.html.

 ## Citations

 The BibTex of our papers are as follows: